api-platform/docs/admin/customizing.md

     }
   ],
   listFields: [
-    // list here all the fields you want to be disaplayed in the List view ],
+    // list here all fields you want to be displayed in the List view ],
 };